-Pros / Its small, lightweight build makes it highly portable and easy to maneuver.
+Pros / Its small, lightweight build makes it highly portable and easy to store and maneuver.

-Cons / It lacks format compatibility all around.
+Cons / It lacks format compatibility beyond 35 mm and 110 film.

-In our tests, we found this film to digital converter extremely easy to use.
+In our tests, we found this slide converter extremely easy to use.
 The initial setup was a cinch, and the accessories were high quality.
-Additionally, the interface and image editing software were easy to navigate.
+Additionally, its interface and image editing software were both easy to navigate.
 Buttons on the device are clearly labeled and easy to press.
 The included cleaning brush helps you remove stuck-on dirt and smudges from your old slides and negatives.

 One of the downsides of the Smartfix is its lack of film format compatibility.
-While it can process classic 35 mm film negatives and slides, along with 110 film, it can’t process any other format, unlike the best slide to digital converters we’ve reviewed.
+While it can process classic 35 mm film negatives and slides, along with 110 film, it cannot process any other format, unlike the best slide to digital converters we reviewed.
 Many of the other converters on our lineup can digitize 110 and 126 slides and negatives, Super 8 film and even physical prints.
-Figure out what kinds of slide and negative sizes are in your collection when considering this product.
+We recommend figuring out what kinds of slide and negative sizes are in your collection when considering this product.

-With a resolution output of just 5 megapixels, it lacks the higher resolution potential of the top-ranked slide to digital units in our comparison.
-However, the device has basic editing functionality built into it and even comes with image editing software for your computer for more in-depth polishing.
+With a resolution output of just 5 megapixels, it lacks the higher resolution potential of the Wolverine Titan and other top-ranked slide to digital units in our comparison.
+However, the device has basic editing functionality built in to it and even comes with image editing software for your computer for more in-depth polishing once you’ve converted the images.
 You can easily transfer and upload your newly digitized images to your computer or share them online.
-The converter does come with an SD card, and you can use a larger one up to 8GB.
+Like the ION Film 2 SD Plus, this converter does come with an SD card, and you can opt to use a larger one up to 8GB.
 Many other units allow for larger SD cards, typically up to 32GB, so consider how many images you want to convert first.

 The Smartfix ships with a one-year manufacturer warranty.
-The company’s technical support reps are available to talk via email, though there are other informational resources on its website.
+The company’s technical support reps are available to you via email, and there are other informational resources on its website.